Wisconsin

 Coal-Tar-Sealant a Major Source of PAH Contamination in Milwaukee Streams

-Driveways in a residential subdivision are coated with black coal-tar-based sealcoat, contrasting with the white cement sidewalk.
-(Public domain) Runoff from pavement with coal-tar-based sealant is the primary source of toxic polycyclic aromatic hydrocarbons, or PAHs, to streambed sediments in Milwaukee, Wisconsin, according to a U.S. Geological Survey and Milwaukee Metropolitan Sewerage District study published today. …
+[ad_1] Driveways in a residential subdivision are coated with black coal-tar-based sealcoat, contrasting with the white cement sidewalk.
+(Public domain) Runoff from pavement with coal-tar-based sealant is the primary source of toxic polycyclic aromatic hydrocarbons, or PAHs, to streambed sediments in Milwaukee, Wisconsin, according to a U.S. Geological Survey and Milwaukee Metropolitan Sewerage District study published …

 Read moreCoal-Tar-Sealant a Major Source of PAH Contamination in Milwaukee Streams